The Japanese Government is Poisoning its Own Citizens

 "We believe that Japanese consumers are receiving inadequate and, in some cases, inaccurate information about the cetacean products they purchase.
 As a result, such consumers are unwittingly consuming highly contaminated and potentially dangerous cetacean products."

-All of the studies clearly show that dolphin meat is not safe, and that the mercury contamination is particularly dangerous to fetuses and breast-fed children if the meat is eaten by their mothers.
+All of the studies clearly show that dolphin meat is unsafe, and that the mercury contamination is particularly dangerous to fetuses and breast-fed children if the meat is eaten by their mothers.
 Yet the Japanese government allows this contaminated food to be sold without warning, even to pregnant women.